DATE: 2nd May 2018

 |14.15||The experience of a family member of someone convicted of a sexual offence|

 |15.00||A survivors perspective|

 StopSO has introduced a ground-breaking way of reducing sexual offences in the UK, by offering therapy in the community, to people who feel at risk of committing (or who have already committed) a sexual offence.
-In 2017, StopSO was asked for therapy by over 1200 perpetrators.
+Since inception, StopSO was asked for therapy by over 1200 perpetrators.

 This conference will allow you to get a first-hand account of the issues, through presentations from the people who are most involved in sexual offences.
 Presenters include: a perpetrator, a survivor, a policeman, comments from family members of perpetrators, and a therapist.
 Through these conversations and presentations, delegates will get a direct understanding of the struggles and the core issues.
 We will explore the therapeutic interventions that provided the most effective healing.